ooc-lang/ooc-lang.org/content/docs/sdk/text.md

 ---
-title: The text/ package
+title: The text package
 has_toc: true
 ---

-## The text/ package
+## The text package

 This package contains various helper classes to work with text and JSON.